-You will find a wide range of work from home positions in these categories:
+You will find a wide range of jobs working from home at Amazon in these categories:

 And many more.

 Here are some of the specific job titles for Amazon work from home jobs:

 With all of these roles being virtual, there is no lack of remote possibilities within the company.